-Generally, COBRA continuation coverage runs for 18, 29 or 36 months, depending on the qualifying event, as described in the chart above.
+Generally, COBRA continuation coverage runs until the end of the year in which the qualifying event occurs.
 However, COBRA continuation coverage will end immediately if:

-- The person whose coverage is being continued fails to pay the premium on time; - The person whose coverage is being continued becomes, after the date of the election of COBRA continuation coverage, covered under another employer's group health plan unless the other group health plan contains an exclusion or limitation with respect to a preexisting condition of the person (other than an exclusion or limitation which does not apply to (or is satisfied by) the person under applicable provisions of federal law); - The person whose coverage is being continued becomes, after the date of the election of COBRA continuation coverage, entitled to Medicare benefits; - In the case of a person whose coverage is being continued under the special extended coverage period for disabled individuals, it is determined that the disabled person is no longer disabled under the Social Security laws; or - The University no longer maintains a group health plan covering any employee.
+- The person whose coverage is being continued fails to pay the premium on time; - The person whose coverage is being continued becomes, after the date of the election of COBRA continuation coverage, covered under another employer's group health plan; - The person whose coverage is being continued becomes, after the date of the election of COBRA continuation coverage, entitled to Medicare benefits; or - The University no longer maintains a group health plan covering any employee.